 For the latest up to date information on the appropriate treatment of ear wax please click here.

 Keep looking at our Self Care area as we aim to change it regularly to incorporate seasonal ailments, and as it is fast approaching that time of year when our eyes beign to itch and noses begin to run, please see our 'Managing Hayfever' Factsheet by clicking here.

 The Chichester Living Well Service are a local mental health charity, providing help and support to local people over 60.
 For more information and contact numbers to access this service click here.

 We are lucky enough in West Sussex to have several options for access to Physiotherapy.
 As well as visiting the Doctor here at the surgery there is PhysioDirect service.
 The service is most appropriate for non-urgent simple mechanical problems.
 Patients can call direct on 01243 623542 - they do not need to see a Doctor first.
 Please click here to access an information leaflet.

-For further information regarding this services please access the Sussex Community NHS Trust website by clicking here.
-This link can be used to download self-referral forms.
+For further information regarding this services please access the Sussex Community NHS Trust website by clicking HERE TO ACCESS A SELF REFERRAL FORM.